SemirSalkic/weather-application/README.md

 # Weather Application

 Welcome to our weather application!
-This application is built with Vue 3, TypeScript, and Tailwind CSS, and offers a user-friendly platform to keep track of the weather conditions in your favorite cities.
+This application offers a user-friendly platform to keep track of the weather conditions in your favorite cities.

+## Features

+- Search for cities using an autocomplete search bar
+- View current weather data including temperature, weather condition, humidity, wind speed etc.
+- 5 day forecast for easier planning
+- Add cities to your favorites for quick access
+- Remove cities from your favorites list
+- Responsive design for mobile and desktop
+- Clean and intuitive UI

 ## How it Works